jacobtomlinson/website/content/posts/2025/2025-11-18-uv-vs-pixi/index.md

 uv run --with requests,rich example.py
 ```

-You can also declaratively add these dependencies to the script do you can omit the `--with` flag in the future.
+You can also declaratively add these dependencies to the script so you can omit the `--with` flag in the future.

 ```bash
 uv add --script example.py 'requests<3' 'rich'